Impact of Rewards and Recognition On Mental Health

 When specific achievements are acknowledged, it has a greater significance.
 Being specific ensures that workers understand that a particular level or type of performance will be rewarded.

 4. Hold Managers Accountable

 Managers are the bridge between employees and the company.
-Very often managers are the direct point of contact and thus stand to make the maximum amount of impact on your workers.
+Very often, managers are the direct point of contact and thus stand to make the maximum impact on your workers.

 Training managers to appreciate in a meaningful way is essential to your rewards and recognition efforts.
-Make it an essential part of your managers’ job role description that they understand and follow such recognition-based practices.
+Make it an essential part of your managers' job role description to understand and follow such recognition-based practices.

 5. Simplify Recognition

 The user interface of the program should be simple, smooth, and easy to use.
 Since the software would be used by everybody in the company, there should be no complicated steps.

 The program should also be fun and easy to use.
 Gamification in the R&R module, where employees can exchange rewards or appreciation, have an internal leaderboard, points allocation, etc., can boost participation.